tearust/tapp-tutor/Staking to state machine.md

 Staking is a way of earning mining revenue without having to setup a mining machine.
-CML that's staked to an active mining machine earns a percentage of that miner's rewards, either TEA revenue or TApp token dividend rewards.
+Users can buy miner staking tokens to earn a percentage of a mining machine's rewards, either as TEA revenue or TApp token dividend rewards.

 The earlier a user buys a staking token, the higher percentage of rewards that's earned.
 That's because the earlier one buys into a bonding curve, the more chances they have for both price appreciation and a longer duration of dividend rewards from holding the token.